mohragk/VermeerMonosynth-1/README.md

 # Vermeer Monosynth-1

 #### Info
-This is a software synthesizer, made to be used as a VST plug-in or standalone application.
+This is a software synthesizer, made to be used as a VST plug-in or standalone application on your platform of choice.
 It's realised in C++ using the [Juce framework](https://juce.com/).
 It features 3 oscillators, 3 different filter models, 3 envelope generators, an LFO and a simple yet powerfull sequencer.

 ### How to use this project